getimiskon/getimiskon/README.md

 ## About me
 I'm getimiskon, I'm a Linux enthusiast, hobbyist programmer and sysadmin.

-You may be interested in some of my projects, like [conkyswitch](https://github.com/getimiskon/conkyswitch), [youtube-cli-viewer](https://github.com/getimiskon/youtube-cli-viewer), [cli-assistant](https://github.com/getimiskon/cli-assistant) and my [suckless setup](https://github.com/getimiskon/suckless-setup).
+You may be interested in some of my projects, like [conkyswitch](https://github.com/getimiskon/conkyswitch), [youtube-cli-viewer](https://github.com/getimiskon/youtube-cli-viewer), [accela (formerly cli-assistant)](https://github.com/getimiskon/accela) and my [suckless setup](https://github.com/getimiskon/suckless-setup).

 ### I won't update often my personal projects here.
 The latest versions of my projects will usually be in these places: